Laurette Geldenhuys, MBBCH, FFPATH, MMED, FRCPC, FIAC, MAEd

 Areas of clinical / research interest

 Dr. Geldenhuys's clinical and research interests include nephropathology and gynecological pathology.
-She also has an interest in medical education and the history of medicine.
+She also has an interest in medical education, the history of medicine, physician wellness and planetary health.

 She was trained in South Africa, and has master’s degrees in Anatomical Pathology and Medical Education.